sanger-archive/lims-core/showoff/core-2012-06-11/main/01_slide.md

 * Domain code *aware* of persistence (`reload`, no identity map).
 * Domain tests have to take persistence into account (`save`, `reload`).
-* Object model to close from database model.
+* Object model too close from database model.
 * No identity map.
 * Tests slow.
 * Hard to maintain.